 This is an extensive test that tests for many things including yeasts.
 Please see here for more info.
 OAT tests.

 My Candida plan varies according to different clients, but here’s a few of things I suggest:

 - Ensuring a good diet, avoiding sugar where possible.
 I don’t suggest limiting carbohydrates ‘too’ much, as I believe we need ‘some’ in our diets.

-- Treating any mineral deficiencies or imbalances if you choose to go this route.
+- Treating any mineral deficiencies or imbalances (primarily balancing copper and zinc).

 - Stopping the candida overgrowth with a rotating selection of antifungals and certain nutrients.
 (This is a really important step to get right, many people recommend certain antifungals that are too strong and wipe out your good bacteria too).

 - Healing the gut, ensuring good digestion and restoring good bacteria.

 - The liver, immune system and adrenals all need to be supported too.
 When you get rid of candida you can get detox symptoms, so this support is crucial in order the body doesn’t crash and recirculate the yeast.

 Please feel free to contact me if you wish to look further into this at firstname.lastname@example.org.